Preludes to the Eilenberg-Moore and the Leray-Serre spectral sequences

-The Leray--Serre and the Eilenberg--Moore spectral sequence are fundamental tools for computing the cohomology of a group or, more generally, of a space.
+The Leray--Serre and the Eilenberg--Moore spectral sequences are fundamental tools for computing the cohomology of a group or, more generally, of a space.
 We describe the relationship between these two spectral sequences when both of them share the same abutment.
 There exists a joint tri-graded refinement of the Leray--Serre and the Eilenberg--Moore spectral sequence.
 This refinement involves two more spectral sequences, the preludes from the title, which abut to the initial terms of the Leray--Serre and the Eilenberg--Moore spectral sequence, respectively.
 We show that one of these always degenerates from its second page on and that the other one satisfies a local-to-global property: It degenerates for all possible base spaces if and only if it does so when the base space is contractible.
-When the preludes degenerate early enough, they appear to echo Deligne's {\it d\'ecalage}, but in general, this is an illusion.
-We discuss several principal fibrations to illustrate the possible cases and give applications, in particular, to Lie groups, torus bundles, and generalizations.